johnregan3/simple-custom-css/readme.txt

 * Added author attribution option
 * Changed method for adding CSS into the page:

-Instead of using print_scripts to insert the CSS directly into the <HEAD>, CSS styles are generated within simple-custom-css.php (the sole file for this plugin), then added via enqueue_scripts, so now it will appear in the <HEAD> as
+Instead of using print_scripts to insert the CSS directly into the HEAD, CSS styles are generated within simple-custom-css.php (the sole file for this plugin), then added via enqueue_scripts, so now it will appear in the HEAD as

 		<link rel="stylesheet" href="scss-style.css" />